jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 a traditional parser generator, although rather than generating source, functions are dynamically composed.
 Reflecting on this, parser gens only went to source to break out of the ability to compose the expressive power of the language itself from inside the language itself.
 With a functional approach, assembly from very small pieces gives a similar level of expressivity as writing the logic out as source code.

+Why could implement Function#partial.
+Why not going to.
+Is a shame.